 The Carson Housing Authority (which was constituted to take over the remaining affordable housing support obligations of the former Carson Redevelopment Agency, dissolved by action of the State) continues to entertain proposals from developers of affordable housing regarding financial assistance to new projects within the city.
-One such proposal is for construction of 65 units of senior citizen housing at 401 East Sepulveda Boulevard, which would involve approximately \$750,000 in assistance from former Redevelopment Authority 20% Housing Set-Aside funds.
+One such project nearing completion is 65 units of senior citizen housing at 401 East Sepulveda Boulevard, which involves approximately \$750,000 in assistance from former Redevelopment Authority 20% Housing Set-Aside funds.
+Two more affordable housing developments recently broke ground in the city.
+Veterans Village of Carson, located at the corner of Carson and Figueroa Streets, will have 51 one- to three-bedroom apartment units above ground-level retail.
+Carson Arts Colony will be a 46-unit affordable apartment community for artists and families at 21205 South Main Street.